XHiddenProjects/WebOffice/README.md

 # WebOffice
 WebOffice is an all-in-one adminstrative/network/server tool including high security a controls and manages all of your connected devices.
+It also contains office suite software which can manage all of your work without problems.

 ***